Scubber/macOS-Dotfiles/README.md

 In computing, dotfiles are files or directories that begin with a `.`

-Filesystem utilities do not display these by default when showing a directory listing.
 They are commonly used for storing user preferences or preserving the state of a utility.

 ### Installation

-The `install.sh` script will deploy my base macOS workstation configuration including important OS and application settings and resources.
-This is used to automate both the process of setting up and maintaining one or more workstations.

-**Warning**: You're probably best off using this as **✧･ﾟ:_inspiration_:･ﾟ✧** for your own setup.
+**Warning**: Potentially dangerous.
 Run at your own risk.

-To deploy, run: `chmod +x install.sh && ./install.sh`
+run: `chmod +x install.sh && ./install.sh`

 ### What does it do?

-Provides prompts and menus that guide you through setting up:
+Provides prompts and menus that guide you through the automated setup of:

 - Your hostname
 - My preferred macOS `System Preferences`